angelpinheiro/bikenance-app/README.md

 - Ktor client for remote api communication
 - Hilt for Dependency Injection.
 - Firebase Cloud Messaging (FCM) for delivering push notifications.

+The app relies on a [kotlin backend](https://github.com/angelpinheiro/bikenance-backend) built with the Ktor framework.

 ## Artwork attribution